-As soon as appointed, a copy of the Internal Rules as well as the Charter of the Board of Directors and the Guide to the Prevention of Insider Dealing are given to the directors who subscribe to these documents.
-The content of these documents is described more specifically in the "Codes and Charts" section of the Annual Report.
+As soon as appointed, a copy of the Internal Rules as well as the Charter of the Board of Directors and the Guide to the Prevention of Insisder Dealing are given to the directors who subscribe to these documents.
+The content of these documents is described more specifically in the 24.4 section of the present Annual Report, named "Codes and Charts".